celigo/integrator-api-docs/index.md

 #### NetSuite Distributed Adaptor Import Example

 If you are using the Integrator to integrate NetSuite in any way, we highly recommend that you install our Distributed Adaptor (DA for short).
 It's a SuiteApp that gets installed as a Bundle directly in your NetSuite account.
 Once installed, it enables a super rich import engine that can be used to map and load NetSuite data in very creative (and efficient) ways.
 Here is what a mapping for the NetSuite DA looks like.
-Please keep in mind that this example was created for documentation purposes to illustrate different mapping capabilities, not to represent a working order import into NetSuite.
+Please keep in mind that this sample was created for documentation purposes only, to illustrate different mapping capabilities, not to represent a working order import into NetSuite.

 ```javascript
 {